Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

-Note that once you have successfully logged-in and chosen a product, SpiraPlan® remembers this selection, and on subsequent log-ins will automatically select that product, and highlight it for you in the "My Products" list (see 3.2.1 below).
+Note that once you have successfully logged-in and chosen a product, SpiraPlan® remembers this selection, and on subsequent log-ins will automatically select that product, and highlight it for you in the ["My Products" list](#my-products).

 Your homepage contains all the information relevant to you---consolidated onto a single page for you to take immediate action.